How To Motivate Your Teen2 comments

 2. They think it is too hard.

-This belief is a powerful resistor.
-This is a made up meaning.
+This belief is also a powerful resistor, as this is a made up meaning.
 We don’t know how hard something will be until we do it, but doubt makes us conclude this before we try.

 3. They doubt themselves.

 Equally important is trust.
 When your teen doesn’t trust herself, it’s hard to make an effort because she is afraid she’ll be disappointed if she fails.
 However, great effort builds confidence and vitality even without the desired results.
 Let her know this obstacle hurts her rather than protects her.